h3mps/h3mps.github.io/content/authors/admin/_index.md

 Welcome to my site!

-My research interests are in urban, real estate and public economics.
+My research interests are in urban, real estate, public and environmental economics.
 My work applies cutting-edge empirical approaches to a variety of policy relevant questions.
 I am currently a Postdoctoral Fellow at the University of Alberta in the Department of Resource Economics and Environmental Sociology (REES) and am part of the Bridging Divides U of A team.